 The novel coronavirus that causes the respiratory disease known as COVID-19 may be able to survive on some surfaces for up to nine days, studies have found, and that may include your beloved phone.
-This is the device you handle constantly and often press to the side of your face, which means that any bacteria, virus or other germs that makes its way onto your phone or case could easily transfer to your skin.
+This is the device you handle constantly and often press to the side of your face, which means that any bacteria, virus, or other germs that make their way onto your phone or case could easily transfer to your skin.

 Washing your hands the right way can help keep you and your loved ones from passing the virus, but what about cleaning your phone?
 The good news is that disinfecting your electronic device has officially become easier.
 Earlier this week, Apple said on its website that you can safely clean your iPhone with disinfectant wipes, like Clorox sheets.
 Samsung has not responded to a request for comment about its phones.